wsdjeg/GitHub.vim/README.md

 It is WIP, it will covers the full API.

-Should you have any question, any remark, or if you find a bug, or if there is something you can do with the API but not with PyGithub, please open an issue.
+Should you have any question, any remark, or if you find a bug, or if there is something you can do with the API but not with Github-api.vim, please open an issue.

 ### Activity
 #### Event